 Understand your child’s needs.
 These middle of the night wakings may not just be about sleep.
 You’ll also grow more empathetic to his struggles.
 They seem insignificant if you only see it as a request for water or play time.
 But on a deeper level, they can signal a different need.

 I’m one of those people that relies on my kids’ pediatrician for any concerns I can’t seem to resolve on my own.
 If your toddler is chronically failing to sleep and you can’t figure out why, consider calling his doctor.

 She might help you uncover health issues you may not be able to pinpoint on your own.
 And she could point you to best practices and offer further advice.
 It doesn’t hurt to ask for help, and doctors are a great resource for any issues that baffle you.

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-And check out The Big Bed by Bunmi Laditan, a hilarious children’s book to encourage your child to sleep in his own bed:
+p.s.
+Check out The Big Bed by Bunmi Laditan, a hilarious children’s book to encourage your toddler to sleep in his own bed:

 Get more tips:

 - How to Respond when Your 3 Year Old Won’t Stay in Bed

 - What to Do When Your Toddler Is Hysterical at Bedtime

 - 6 Tips on Helping Your Child Sleep in Their Own Bed